ionos-cloud/module-ansible/docs/api/managed-kubernetes/k8s_cluster.md

   <tr>
   <td>location<br/><mark style="color:blue;">str</mark></td>
   <td align="center">False</td>
-  <td>This attribute is mandatory if the cluster is private.
+  <td>This attribute is mandatory if the cluster is private and optional if the cluster is public.
 The location must be enabled for your contract, or you must have a data center at that location.
 This property is not adjustable.</td>
   </tr>
   <tr>
   <td>nat_gateway_ip<br/><mark style="color:blue;">str</mark></td>